 Every home has a window designed out of their aesthetics, but in the near future, windows will also become smarter with the science of energy conversion and monitoring applied in the manufacturing of the glass material.

 The concept of smart technology windows will make it easier and more efficient to retain heat and therefore, improve the insulation capabilities of the home.
-With an embedded sensor, smart home windows can help monitor the weather conditions outside and pass on that data to the centralized home energy management system.
+With an embedded sensor, smart home windows can help monitor the weather conditions outside and pass on that data to the centralised home energy management system.
 This allows the platform to make its own adjustments with the thermostat.

 Major car manufacturers have already rolled out the environmentally friendly hybrid cars that are powered by clean energy sources ranging from hybrid batteries and hydrogen engines.